 As one would expect with an issue involving the relatively new and rapidly developing field of Assisted Reproductive Technology, there are only a few published cases that deal with the disposition of a decedent’s reproductive material that is either stored or procured after the death of the donor.

 Hecht v.
 Superior Court: Does the Probate Court Have Jurisdiction to Control the Disposition of a Decedent’s Reproductive Material?

-Ultimately, the court held that Decedent’s estate did hold an ownership interest in his reproductive material that fell within the broad purview of Probate Code section 62 (3), which describes the property that falls within the authority of the Probate Court (based on the terms of the contract or will) was appropriate.
+Ultimately, the court held that Decedent’s estate did hold an ownership interest in his reproductive material that fell within the broad purview of Probate Code section 62 (3), which describes how property that falls within the authority of the Probate Court (based on the terms of the contract or will) is appropriate.

 Estate of Kievernagel: What Governs the Distribution of Reproductive Material at Death?